Go Back Up

 Conclusion

-While the annual open enrollment period is the ideal time to sign up for individual coverage health insurance, you have options for when life gets complicated.
-If you're experiencing an unexpected life event, a special enrollment period (SEP) exists to make sure your health insurance coverage remains intact.
+While the annual open enrollment period is the best time to enroll in individual health insurance, life’s unexpected twists may require other solutions.
+A special enrollment period (SEP) is available to ensure your health insurance remains uninterrupted during unforeseen circumstances.

 Holly Bengfort